GW Recaps–The Hanged Man, Chapters Four, Five, Six

 Gabriel attends Raymond’s funeral.
 Toni is medicated and miserable.
 Gabriel meets Toni’s mother and her son, and also Raymond’s law partner Allen Cheng.
 Gabriel also observes the director of the Foundation, Ethan Nelson, watching Gabriel.
 While Gabriel views Raymond’s body and tries to invoke some spirituality, Raymond’s boyfriend John Harrison confronts him quietly, believing that Raymond was cheating with Gabriel.

 Gabriel is about ready to leave when he’s approached by a journalist from one of the premier NYC newspapers, the Herald-Standard.
-This is Alex Shenoy Barclay, who is Indian and British.
+This is Alex Shenoy Barclay, English by birth.
 He’s very attractive, and although Gabriel is done with the media, he can’t help but acknowledge this attraction.
 Alex attempts to connect with him, and let him know he doesn’t believe the official story either.
 Alex leaves with Gabriel’s number, in an official and perhaps not so official sense.

 Then Allen Cheng talks to Gabriel, and is intrigued by Gabriel wanting to know more about the people involved in the Foundation.

 Gabriel, still at Raymond’s funeral, explains to Allen Cheng his unhappiness with the official verdict.
 Cheng invites Gabriel to discuss this with him at Cheng’s office, and warns him about being too close to Toni.
 He also points out the other Foundation board members for Gabriel’s benefit.
 Toni approaches Gabriel for support, and is pleased to see Gabriel still cares about the case.